Lister v Hesley Hall Ltd

-Lister v Hesley Hall Ltd [2001] UKHL 22 is an English tort law case, creating a new precedent for finding where an employer is vicariously liable for the torts of their employees.
-Prior to this decision, it had been found that sexual abuse by employees of others could not be seen as in the course of their employment, precluding recovery from the employer.
-The majority of the House of Lords however overruled the Court of Appeal, and these earlier decisions, establishing that the "relative closeness" connecting the tort and the nature of an individual's employment established liability.
+Lister v Hesley Hall Ltd [2001] UKHL 22 is an English tort law case which created a new precedent for finding where an employer is vicariously liable for the torts of their employees.
+Prior to this decision, it had been found that sexual abuse by employees of others could not be seen as taking place in the course of their employment, precluding recovery from the employer.
+The majority in the House of Lords, however, overruled the Court of Appeal and these earlier decisions, establishing that the "relative closeness" connecting the tort and the nature of an individual's employment established liability.

 Facts

-A boarding house (Axeholme House) for Wilsic Hall School, in Doncaster was opened in 1979; the principal students to live there having behavioural and emotional difficulties.
+A boarding annex (Axeholme House) serving Wilsic Hall School in Doncaster was opened in 1979; the principal students to live there having behavioural and emotional difficulties.
 The claimants in the instant case had resided there between the years 1979 to 1982, being aged 12 to 15 during this time, under the care of a warden, who was in charge of maintaining discipline and the running of the house.
-The warden lived at the house also, with his disabled wife, and together they were the only two members of staff in the house.
-His duties were ensuring order, in making sure the children went to bed, went to school, engaged in evening activities, and supervising other staff.
+The warden lived at the house also, with his disabled wife, and together they were generally the only two members of staff in the house.
+His duties were to ensure order, in making sure the children went to bed, went to school, and engaged in evening activities, and at times also supervising other staff.
 It had been alleged by some of the boys that the warden had sexually abused them, including inappropriate advances and taking trips alone with them.
 A criminal investigation took place some ten years later, resulting in the warden being sentenced to seven years imprisonment; following this, the victims brought an action for personal injury against the employers, alleging they were vicariously liable.